microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaUserExtension.md

 This example shows how to update the value of the extension attribute for a specified user.

-- `-ObjectId` parameter specifies the user Id.
+- `-UserId` parameter specifies the user Id.
-- `-ExtensionName` parameter specifies the name of an extension.
+- `-ExtensionId` parameter specifies the Id of an extension.
-- `-ExtensionValue` parameter specifies the extension name values.
+- `-ExtensionValue` parameter specifies the extension Id values.

 ## Parameters

-### -ExtensionName
+### -ExtensionId

-Specifies the name of an extension.
+Specifies the Id of an extension.

 ```yaml
 Type: System.String